level12/wheelhouse/readme.rst

   config file and store in the wheelhouse directory.
 Can also be passed the names of individual packages or aliases.
 * `config`: display the configuation `wheelhouse` is using.
+* `purge`: purge the wheelhouse of any wheel that isn't the most recent version in the wheelhouse for that package.

 Possible Future Features:
 =========================

-* `install`: install a package/wheel from the wheelhouse
+* `install`: install a package/wheel from the wheelhouse.
-* `prune`: prunee the wheelhouse of old packages.
 * `status`: compare the working environment's installed packages with the requirement files, the wheelhouse, and package indexes (PyPI) and show where they are out of sync.